FlineDev/swift-evolution/README.md

 ## Contributing

 Feel free to provide corrections or updates to the summary articles by just opening a Pull Request with your suggested change.
+If you want to provide a summary for an older proposal that's not summarized yet, feel free to open a Pull Request with your summary.
+Note that anything you provide here with a PR falls under the same license and additionally gives [Cihat Gündüz](https://twitter.com/Jeehut) the rights to edit and reshare the summary in other places, such as a potentially commercial app or website.

 ## License